 Another aspect of collecting energy related information is the granularity at which it’s collected.
 Further information on the granularities can be found in TR 23.700-66 [2].
 The key issue aims to address the security issues, ensuring integrity and confidentiality of the energy related information collected.

+Editor’s Note: As regional legislation to privacy complies, the need of solutions to support compliance is FFS.

 Editor’s Note: Further details are FFS.